A sinus x-ray is an imaging test to look at the sinuses. These are the air-filled spaces in the front of the skull.

 How the Test is Performed

 A sinus x-ray is taken in a hospital radiology department.
-Or the x-ray may be taken in the health care provider's office.
-You are asked to sit in a chair so that any fluid in the sinuses can be seen in the x-ray images.
+Or the x-ray may be taken in your health care provider's office.
+You will be asked to sit in a chair so that any fluid in the sinuses can be seen in the x-ray images.
 The technologist may place your head in different positions as the images are taken.

 How to Prepare for the Test

-Tell your doctor if you are or think you are pregnant.
+Tell your provider or x-ray technologist if you are or think you are pregnant.
 You will be asked to remove all jewelry.
+You may be asked to change into a gown.

 How the Test will Feel